 Josh Smith, meet … Josh Smith.

 “Never seen that one before … two guys with the same name on the same club,” PawSox manager Kevin Boles said.

 What makes this particular tale of identity so novel is that Pawtucket sent one of their Josh Smiths to the mound last Saturday and the other pitched the following day.
 If the fans were scratching their heads, you have to wonder what the mood was like in the Indianapolis Indians dugout.
 Didn’t we just face this guy last night?

 In an effort to alleviate the confusion, let’s crack the code and illustrate why each Josh Smith is easily distinguishable.
 For starters, one is a lefty while the other throws the baseball with his right hand.
-The southpaw version of Josh Smith wears No. 37 and sports a beard, while his righty counterpart has No. 39 on the back of his jersey and is clean shaven.
+The southpaw version of Josh Smith wears No. 37 and is clean shaven, while his righty counterpart has No. 39 on the back of his jersey and sports a beard.

 The lefty’s middle name is Dwayne.
 For the rest of the article, he’ll be referred to as Josh D. Smith.
 The righty’s middle name is Allen, thus he’ll be known as Josh A. Smith.